 Just like, for an alcoholic, the first drink leads to an expectation and desire for the next drink, for a love addict, each affair, despite the fact that it was followed by down period and depression, just like the alcoholic’s hangover, does not significantly diminish the desire for the next drink, the next love affair is needed.
 In time, for the alcoholic, the need for the next drink becomes insatiable.
 In the same way with love addiction, each “hangover” is not powerful enough to diminish the desire for the next “love” experience.

-Love addiction can be successfully treated by various forms of psychological therapy: Cognitive Behavioral Therapy, Psychodynamic therapy, Dialectical Behavioral Therapy, Gestalt Therapy and Psychoanalysis.
+Love addiction can be successfully treated by various forms of psychological treatment: Cognitive Behavioral treatment, Psychodynamic treatment, Dialectical Behavioral treatment, Gestalt treatment and Psychoanalysis.

 Next: Love Addiction, Part Two….